Akhepatar: Critical reception

-The book is critically acclaimed by several Gujarati authors.
-Mansukh Salla noted in one of his articles about this book, "Bindu Bhatt used the form of novel extraordinarily".
+The book has received critical acclaim from several Gujarati authors.
+Mansukh Salla noted in one of his articles, "Bindu Bhatt used the form of novel extraordinarily".
 Chandrakant Topiwala noted that, Akhepatar has better story of women consciousness than Batris Putlini Vedna (1982) by Ila Arab Mehta and Sat Pagala Akashma (1984) by Kundanika Kapadia.

 Awards

-The book was awarded by Sahitya Akademi Award for Gujarati language in 2003.
-The book was also awarded Priyakant Parikh Prize (1999) instituted by Gujarati Sahitya Parishad.
+The book was awarded the Sahitya Akademi Award for Gujarati in 2003.
+It also received the Priyakant Parikh Prize (1999), instituted by Gujarati Sahitya Parishad.